USEPA/BMDS/docs/source/index.md

 ```
 :::

-Please follow the [installation guide](./installation.md) if you plan on seriously using `pybmds` or BMDS Desktop for work on multiple projects; the guide makes it easier to setup multiple versions, and describes in detail how upgrade or uninstall existing versions, and describes possible issues and solutions that may arise during installation.
+Please follow the [installation guide](./installation.md) if you plan on seriously using `pybmds` or BMDS Desktop for work on multiple projects.
+The guide makes it easier to setup multiple versions, describes how to upgrade or uninstall existing versions, and describes possible issues and solutions that may arise during installation.

 **Highlights:**